petertzelios/Adapting-ESM-2-to-Predict-the-Effect-of-Multiple-Interacting-Mutations-/README.md

 # Adapting ESM-2 to Predict the Effect of Multiple Interacting Mutations

+Class project for CBMF 4761.
+Goal of the project is to use frozen ESM-2 embeddings to predict the impact of multiple simultaneous mutations in the GB-1 dataset.
+It explores a variety of feature engineering and secondary model strategies.

 This repository contains the code and reproducibility materials for Peter Tzelios's COMS/CBMF 4761 final project on adapting ESM-2 embeddings for multi-mutation fitness prediction on the GB1 benchmark.

 The project evaluates whether lightweight secondary models trained on frozen ESM-2 embeddings can improve prediction of multiple interacting mutations.
 The main workflow has two stages: